TheAnkushshah/Yup-or-Nope/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.

-5. **Start modifying:** Feel free to edit the code according to your requirements.
+5. **Start Coding:** Feel free to edit the code according to your requirements.

 6. **Testing**